cvlab-columbia/zero123/README.md

     under the [`evaluate`](https://github.com/cvlab-columbia/zero123/blob/3736c13fc832c3fc8bf015de833e9da68a397ed9/3drec/run_zero123.py#L304) function.

-- The dataset is formatted in the same way as NeRF for the convenience of dataloading.
+- The dataset is formatted in the same way as NeRF for the convenience of data loading.
 In reality, the recommended input in addition to the input image is an estimate of the elevation angle of the image (e.g. if the image is taken from top, the angle is 0, front is 90, bottom is 180).
 This is hard-coded now to the extrinsics matrix in `transforms_train.json`

 - We tested the installation processes on a system with Ubuntu 20.04 with an NVIDIA GPU with Ampere architecture.